Chart Color Schemes

 An assessment of population growth drivers in Wiley Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Wiley Park's population is estimated at around 10,443 as of Nov 2025.
-This reflects an increase of 427 people (4.3%) since the 2021 Census, which reported a population of 10,016 people.
-The change is inferred from the resident population of 10,440, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 32 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,678 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Wiley Park's 4.3% growth since census positions it within 0.5 percentage points of the SA3 area (4.8%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 74.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Wiley Park's estimated population is around 10,458 as of Feb 2026.
+This reflects an increase of 442 people since the 2021 Census, which reported a population of 10,016.
+The increase is inferred from AreaSearch's estimate of 10,443 residents following examination of ABS' June 2024 ERP data release and additional validation of 32 new addresses since the Census date.
+This results in a density ratio of 7,689 persons per square kilometer, placing Wiley Park in the top 10% of national locations assessed by AreaSearch.
+The suburb's 4.4% growth since census is within 1.3 percentage points of its SA3 area (5.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of Australian statistical areas is projected, with Wiley Park expected to expand by 1,493 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Future population dynamics anticipate an above median growth, with the suburb expected to expand by 1,491 persons to 2041, reflecting a total increase of 14.1% over the 17 years.

 Frequently Asked Questions - Population